 Do note that many of the examples below are subversions or outright aversions.
 A small part of Reality Ensues.

-See also Major Injury Underreaction, Hollywood Healing, Critical Existence Failure, Didn't Need Those Anyway!, Unexplained Recovery, and 'Tis Only a Bullet in the Brain.
+See also Major Injury Underreaction, Hollywood Healing, Critical Existence Failure, Didn't Need Those Anyway!, Unexplained Recovery, Belated Injury Realization, Obviously Not Fine, and 'Tis Only a Bullet in the Brain.
 Contrast with Instant Death Bullet.
 Particularly egregious examples would fall under the category of No One Could Survive That!.

 - During the Compare the Meerkat advert, "Battle of Fearlessness", Alexandr's grandfather is wounded and Sergei's grandfather holds him and screams to the sky.
 Alexandr's grandfather sits up and says:

 "Quiet down!
 It's just a fur wound."

 - Eddie Murphy deconstructs this trope in a bit from his club days captured on his eponymous debut album.
 He tells the audience about having seen a friend get shot, and contrasts how it happens in the movies with all the standard clichés, ("I'll be OK ... go on without me") including the name of this trope with how it happened in real life: his friend screaming endlessly and yelling "Motherfucker, I've been shot!"

 - In one of ventriloquist Jeff Dunham's concert films, "Spark of Insanity", Jeff points out that Achmed the Dead Terrorist is, as his name suggests, dead: